 American Express, Discover, MasterCard or VISA only.

-We reserve the right to cancel, modify date, course content, program faculty and activities to accommodate scheduling conflicts.
-Pre-registered participants will be notified if a course will not be presented should circumstances warrant such action.
+We reserve the right to cancel, modify course date, revise course content, and revise program faculty and activities.
+Registered participants will be notified if a course is revised or cancelled, as warranted.
 In the event a course is cancelled, tuition will be refunded.

 All registrations are subject to the ULSD Cancellation Policy.
-This is a 'limited' attendance course.
+This is a 'non-limited' attendance course.

-ULSD must receive your written request for cancellation not later than four (4) weeks prior to course start date to process a refund.
-A 30% processing fee will be deducted from all refunds.
+ULSD must receive your written request for cancellation not later than two-weeks prior to course start date to process a refund.
+A 30% processing fee will be deducted from the refund.
 Course Registrants who are a 'NO-SHOW' forfeit course tuition.

 The University of Louisville School of Dentistry is an ADA CERP Recognized Provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.